Subash2409/pheonix/README.md

 4. MongoDB Atlas

 ### Note:
-The config.ipynb contains all the properties such as the databaseName, ports, username, password, connection string, etc. Connections with postgreSQL(hosted on an AWS EC2 instance) and mongoDB can be establised by utilising these properties.
+1. The config.ipynb contains all the properties such as the databaseName, ports, username, password, connection string, etc. Connections with postgreSQL(hosted on an AWS EC2 instance) and mongoDB can be establised by utilising these properties.
+2. All cells in the Master.ipynb must be run sequentially to view the final output.

 ### Steps Followed in the Analysis
 * The following datasets are used :